How to Build a First Aid Kit for Climbing

 This category needs to cover every end of the spectrum when it comes to bleeding whether it’s just a small scrape or a life-threatening arterial bleed, so this section of kit contains the most items.
 Here’s what I carry: 1 roll of athletic tape, a 2” roller gauze, a couple 2”x 2” sterile gauze pads, a couple 4”x 4” sterile gauze pads, a 4”x 4” pressure bandage, a CAT (Combat Application Tourniquet), and a couple pairs of nitrile gloves.

 The gloves are important anytime you’re dealing with bleeding.
 It’s critical that you don’t touch someone else’s blood or other bodily liquids with bare hands.
 The CAT tourniquet is a specialty item, and sure, I could improvise a tourniquet, but I think when a tourniquet is necessary you should be able to just get it on without wasting time.
-The CAT is easy to apply and can even be applied one-handed if you need to put it on yourself.
+The CAT is easy to apply and can be applied one-handed for self application.
 Arterial bleeds can be life-threatening, so having a way to stop it quickly is vital.
-As mentioned before, the tape can serve many purposes and is a nice improvised band-aid when combined with a small piece of gauze.
+As mentioned before, tape serves many purposes and is a nice improvised band-aid when combined with a small piece of gauze.

 Medications